This article may contain compensated links. See our full disclosure here

 Ferry From Naples to Amalfi Coast

-There are four ferries daily, but it is important to note that ferries only travel through the Gulf of Naples from June to October.
+There are up to five ferries daily, but it is important to note that ferries only travel through the Gulf of Naples from April to October.

 Bus From Naples to Amalfi Coast